1. Pension Plans

 You can get a fixed and steady income after retiring (deferred plan) or immediately after investing (immediate plan), based on how you invest.
 This ensures you a financially independent life after retiring.
 Use a retirement calculator for a rough estimate of how much money you might require monthly after retirement.

 Pension plans are entitled to tax exemption specified under Section 80C.
-If you want to contribute to pension plans, the Indian Income Tax Act, 1961, offers significant tax respite under Chapter VI-A. Section 80C, 80CCC and 80CCD specify them in detail.
+If you wish to contribute to pension plans, the Income Tax Act, 1961, offers significant tax respite under Chapter VI-A. Section 80C, 80CCC and 80CCD specify them in detail.
 For instance, Atal Pension Yojana (APY) and National Pension Scheme (NPS) are subject to tax deduction under 80CCD.

 d.
 Vesting Age